ircv3/ircv3-specifications/extensions/setname.md

 ## Errors

-The server MUST use the standard replies extension to notify the client of failed `SETNAME` commands.
+The server MUST use the [standard replies extension][1] to notify the client of failed `SETNAME` commands.

 If the server rejects the realname as a result of a validation failure, it MUST